Manrutz/https-github.com-Manrutz-week4-AI-for-SE--AI-in-Software-Engineering-/ai_in_software_engineering_part_2.md

-Week 4 Assignment: AI in Software Engineering
-Theme: Building Intelligent Software Solutions

-Part 2: Practical Implementation (60%)
+Part 2: Practical Implementation

 Task 1: AI-Powered Code Completion

 Objective
-Use an AI code completion tool (e.g., GitHub Copilot or Tabnine) to write a function that sorts a list of dictionaries by a specific key.
-Compare the AI-generated version with your manual implementation, and analyze efficiency and maintainability.
+Using an AI code completion tool (e.g., GitHub Copilot or Tabnine) to write a function that sorts a list of dictionaries by a specific key.
+Comparing the AI-generated version with my manual implementation, and analyzing efficiency and maintainability.

 Manual Implementation
 ```python